damianpereira86/api-automation-training/README.md

 ### **Milestone 10: Authentication**

 **Objective**: Implement the authenticate method.
+Extend automation for **Staff** service.

 1. Go to the ServiceBase class and find the example `authenticate` method.
 2. Read the method and its [documentation](https://github.com/damianpereira86/api-automation-training/tree/main/framework#authentication) to understand what it does.
 3. Now read the [CatCafeProject documentation](https://github.com/CodingRainbowCat/CatCafeProject) to understand how the authentication works for this API.
-4. Update the authenticate method in the ServiceBase class and any other part of the code you need, to implement authentication for your Staff tests.
+4. Update the authenticate method in the ServiceBase class and any other part of the code you need, to implement authentication for your Staff tests using the SessionManager.
-5. Remove the skip notation in your Staff tests.
+5. Implement the StaffService and its tests suite.
-6. Use the authentication method in your Staff tests to make them pass:
+6. Use the authentication method in your Staff tests:
-   1. Add the USER and PASSWORD environment variables in the framework/.env file with values: USER=Test; PASSWORD=password1234
+   1. Add the USER and PASSWORD environment variables in the framework/.env file, using the data from an existing user that you created on step 2 from Milestone 9.
-   2. Add the JWT_SECRET environment variable in the CatCafeAPI/.env file with value: JWT_SECRET=gfser3793rfihwfw83uq3jfwijfelr3ur84yt9qpufpifjrljgh48u4e9qpipe9ip (Note: if you were using an empty user DB, you could set any JWT_SECRET you'd like and then create new users for logging in).
-   3. Modify the tests to call the authenticate method from a before hook, sending the credentials from your env file.
+   2. Modify the tests to call the authenticate method from a before hook, sending the credentials from your env file.
-   4. Add the "JWT_SECRET" secret configuration in the main.yml file.
-   5. Create the secret variables "USER", "PASSWORD" and "JWT_SECRET" in your Testing environment on Github, with the same values from step 1 and 3.
+   3. Create the secret variables "USER", "PASSWORD" and "JWT_SECRET" in your "Local" environment on Github.

 **Deliverable**:

-- Create a PR with the Staff endpoints now passing.

----

-### **Milestone 11: Authentication service and Session Manager**

-**Objective**: Finish implementation for all available endpoints in the CatCafeAPI.
-Apply Session Manager if missing.

-1. If you didn't use it as part of the previous milestone, implement the SessionManager so you don't need to call the login endpoint if your Token is not expired.
-When expired, use the refresh Token to get a new AccessToken.
-2. Create an AuthService for the Auth endpoints.
-3. Create a tests suite for the created service.

-**Deliverable**:

-- Create a PR with the Staff endpoints now passing.
+- Create separate PRs for the implementation of the authentication infrastructure and for the Staff service and tests.

 ---